James Hazeldine: Stage work

 At the age of 20, Hazeldine made his London debut at the Royal Court Theatre in Sloane Square.
 Initially hired to understudy as Cliff in Look Back In Anger, Hazeldine soon started taking on small roles in Edward Bond's Narrow Road to the Deep North and Early Morning.
 He worked constantly at the Royal Court during the 1969–1970 season.
 Spotting Hazeldine's potential, Peter Gill then cast him in his play Over Gardens Out and went on to direct him in Crete and Sergeant Pepper by John Antrobus.

-Although Hazeldine was rarely cast in starring roles, he became noted as an exceptionally honest and truthful actor who after his inductory season at the Royal Court was regularly seen in new plays, e.g. The Old Ones by Arnold Wesker, The Foursome by EA Whitehead and Cato Street by Peter Gill.
-In 1981 he joined the Royal Shakespeare Company for a season to appear in productions of Troilus and Cressida, Timon of Athens, Richard III and Edward Bond's play The Fool.
+Although Hazeldine was rarely cast in starring roles, he became noted as an honest and truthful actor who after his inductory season at the Royal Court was regularly seen in new plays, like The Old Ones by Arnold Wesker, The Foursome by EA Whitehead and Cato Street by Peter Gill.
+In 1981, he joined the Royal Shakespeare Company for a season to appear in productions of Troilus and Cressida, Timon of Athens, Richard III and Edward Bond's play The Fool.

-In 1984 Hazeldine made his Broadway debut as Sam Evans in Strange Interlude with Glenda Jackson.
+In 1984, Hazeldine made his Broadway debut as Sam Evans in Strange Interlude with Glenda Jackson.
 He returned to New York in 1998 when he played Harry Hope in The Iceman Cometh starring Kevin Spacey.
 His last stage performance was that of the guilt-ridden Joe Keller in Arthur Miller's All My Sons (2000), praised by John Peter of the Sunday Times as "the subtlest and most harrowing performance of his career."